tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/2_advanced.rst

 =====================================

   * Download the **BOS+ Toolbox** from our `website <https://braiins-os.com/plus/download/>`_.
   * Create a new text file, change the ".txt" ending to ".csv" and insert the IP addresses on which you want execute the commands.
-Put that file in the directory where the BOS+ Toolbox is located.
+Put that file in the directory where the BOS+ Toolbox is located. **Use only one IP address per line!**
   * Once you have downloaded BOS+ Toolbox, open your command-line interpreter (e.g. CMD for Windows, Terminal for Ubuntu, etc.)
   * Replace the *FILE_PATH_TO_BOS+_TOOLBOX* placeholder in the command below with the actual file path where you saved the BOS+ Toolbox.
 Then switch to that file path by running the command: ::